Type 1 Diabetes

-- Glycolated hemoglobin test (A1c): If blood glucose test results indicate that you have diabetes, your healthcare provider may do an A1c test.
+- Glycosylated hemoglobin test (A1c): If blood glucose test results indicate that you have diabetes, your healthcare provider may do an A1c test.
 This measures your average blood sugar levels over three months.

-- Antibody test: A blood test checks for autoantibodies to determine if you have Type 1 or Type 2 diabetes.
-Autoantibodies are proteins that attack your body’s own tissue by mistake.
+- Antibody test: This blood test checks for autoantibodies to determine if you have Type 1 or Type 2 diabetes.
+Autoantibodies are proteins that attack your body’s tissue by mistake.
 The presence of certain autoantibodies means you have Type 1 diabetes.
-Autoantibodies usually aren’t present in Type 2 diabetes.
+Autoantibodies usually aren’t present in people who have Type 2 diabetes.

 Management and Treatment